prime31/Nez/FAQs/Nez-Core.md

 Graphics
 ==========
 Nez will create an instance of the Graphics class (available via Graphics.instance) for you at startup.
 It includes a default BitmapFont so you can be up and running right away with good looking text (MonoGames SpriteFont has some terrible compression going on) and should cover most of your rendering needs.
-Graphics provides direct access to a SpriteBatch and also includes a bunch of helpers for drawing rectangles, circles, lines, etc.
+Graphics provides direct access to a SpriteBatch and there is a SpriteBatch extension class with a bunch of helpers for drawing rectangles, circles, lines, etc.

 Scene